Skip to content

 What Is The Difference between Carat vs Karat?

-Don't confuse gemstone carat with metal karat as they are two different measurements that are often confused.
+Gemstone carat and metal karat are two different measurements that are often confused.
 Carat is a unit of measurement used exclusively to weigh gemstones, including diamonds, while karat is a unit of measurement used to indicate the purity of gold.
 It is equal to 1/24th of the total weight of the metal.
-For example, 18 karat gold is 18/24ths (or 75%) pure gold, while 14 karat gold is 14/24ths (or 58.3%) pure gold.
+For example, 18 karat gold is 75% pure gold, while 14 karat gold is 58.3% of pure gold.
 The higher the karat number, the purer the gold.